95thcobra/Docker-Home/README.md

 If you are using Windows, open Docker and make your drives available to your Docker containers:

 ![Shared drives setting](https://i.imgur.com/6YsGkoZ.png)

+If you are using Linux (suggested to be Ubuntu 18.04 or above), install the build essentials AND docker-compose so that the make command works:

+    ```sh
+    sudo apt install build-essential docker-compose
+    ```

 ___